-A discussion regarding the basis for the Trust's Board of Trustees' (the "Board") approval of the Investment Advisory Agreement with BFA is available in the Fund's annual report for the period ended July 31.
+A discussion regarding the basis for the Trust's Board of Trustees' (the "Board") approval of the Investment Advisory Agreement with BFA is available in the Fund's annual report for the period ended August 31.

 Portfolio Managers.
-Matthew Goff, Diane Hsiung, Jennifer Hsui and Greg Savage are primarily responsible for the day-to-day management of the Fund.
+Diane Hsiung, Jennifer Hsui, Alan Mason and Greg Savage are primarily responsible for the day-to-day management of the Fund.
 Each Portfolio Manager is responsible for various functions related to portfolio management, including, but not limited to, investing cash inflows, coordinating with members of his or her portfolio management team to focus on certain asset classes, implementing investment strategy, researching and reviewing investment strategy and overseeing members of his or her portfolio management team that have more limited responsibilities.

-Matthew Goff has been employed by BFA and BTC (formerly, Barclays Global Investors, N.A. ("BGI")) as a portfolio manager since 2008.
-Prior to that, Mr. Goff was a portfolio manager from 2007 to 2008 for US Trust, a product manager from 2006 to 2007 for Iris Financial Solutions and a product manager from 2003 to 2006 for MSCI Barra.
-Mr. Goff has been a Portfolio Manager of the Fund since 2013.

-Diane Hsiung has been employed by BFA and BTC as a senior portfolio manager since 2007.
-Prior to that, Ms. Hsiung was a portfolio manager from 2002 to 2006 for BGFA and BGI.
-Ms. Hsiung has been a Portfolio Manager of the Fund since 2008.
+Diane Hsiung has been employed by BFA as a senior portfolio manager since 2007.
+Prior to that, Ms. Hsiung was a portfolio manager from 2002 to 2006 for Barclays Global Fund Advisors ("BGFA").
+Ms. Hsiung has been a Portfolio Manager of the Fund since 2010.

-Jennifer Hsui has been employed by BFA and BTC as a senior portfolio manager since 2007.
-Prior to that, Ms. Hsui was a portfolio manager from 2006 to 2007 for BGFA and BGI.
+Jennifer Hsui has been employed by BFA as a senior portfolio manager since 2007.
+Prior to that, Ms. Hsui was a portfolio manager from 2006 to 2007 for BGFA.
 Ms. Hsui has been a Portfolio Manager of the Fund since 2012.

+Alan Mason has been employed by BFA as a portfolio manager since 1991.
+Mr. Mason has been a Portfolio Manager of the Fund since 2016.

-Greg Savage has been employed by BFA and BTC as a senior portfolio manager since 2006.
-Prior to that, Mr. Savage was a portfolio manager from 2001 to 2006 for BGFA and BGI.
-Mr. Savage has been a Portfolio Manager of the Fund since 2008.
+Greg Savage has been employed by BFA as a senior portfolio manager since 2006.
+Prior to that, Mr. Savage was a portfolio manager from 2001 to 2006 for BGFA.
+Mr. Savage has been a Portfolio Manager of the Fund since 2010.